Arkham/juliu.is/content/blog/permutate-parsers/index.md

 No, it's **possible**!

-The parsec library includes this wonderful `Text.Parsec.Perm` module, which allows us to:
+The `parsec` library includes a wonderful `Text.Parsec.Perm` module:

 > This module implements permutation parsers.
 A permutation phrase is a
 > sequence of elements (possibly of different types) in which each element
 > occurs exactly once and the order is irrelevant.
 Some of the permutable
 > elements may be optional.

-Let's import the library:
+Let's import it:

 ```haskell
 import Text.Parsec.Perm (permute, (<$$>), (<|?>), (<||>))
 ```

-Woah, lots of operators there mate.
+Woah, calm down, that's lots of operators there mate.

 - `permute` is the last call that will wrap everything up and return a parser of something.